contractlevel/sbt/README.md

 A SoulBoundToken contract for Optimism with administrative whitelist and blacklist functionality.
 Only one token can be held per address.
 Tokens cannot be transferred or approved.

+This codebase has been reviewed by [Cyfrin](https://www.cyfrin.io/).
+The final report can be read in [Cyfrin Audit Reports](https://github.com/Cyfrin/cyfrin-audit-reports/blob/main/reports/2025-06-02-cyfrin-evo-soulboundtoken-v2.0.pdf).

 ## Table of Contents

 - [SoulBoundToken](#soulboundtoken)